 A single production day can capture colonial morning at India Gate, corporate noon in Gurgaon, and chaotic evening in Old Delhi—all within 90 minutes of movement.

-6. Crowd Management Logistics (Non-Traffic)
+Crowd Management and Logistics for Large-Volume Shoots

 Delhi’s pedestrian density is the real challenge, not vehicles.